-A wraparound facilitator will meet with youth and families weekly to develop a wraparound plan specifically for each child.
-The wraparound plan is also made with help from a child and family team, which meets once a month.
+A Wraparound facilitator will meet with youth and their family to develop a Wraparound Plan.
+The Wraparound Plan is also developed with help from a Child and Family Team (CFT), which meets once a month.
 The team includes the legally authorized representative/parent, the child and people who are important in the child’s life.
 This can be professionals, family, friends, coaches/mentors or teachers who want to help the child meet their goals.
 Together the team develops a plan of care to meet the specific needs and goals of the child and family using YES services, community resources and family strengths.

 YES services include:

-- Paraprofessional services: Helps the child deal with stressful situations through coaching and mentoring.
+- Paraprofessional Services - Help with stressful situations through coaching and mentoring.

-- Transition services: Assists with the costs of moving a child into their own home
+- Transition Services - Help with the costs associated with a youth moving into their own home.

 IDD-BH Broadcast Messages